-The Northern Muriqui Project of Caratinga, July 2017
+The Muriqui Project of Caratinga, August 2021

 The field study has been supported by funds from a variety of sources, including the National Science Foundation (BNS 8305322, BCS 8619442, BCS 8958298, BCS 9414129, BCS 0621788, BCS 0921013), National Geographic Society, Liz Claiborne and Art Ortenberg Foundation, Fulbright Foundation, Sigma Xi Grants-in-Aid, Grant #213 from the Joseph Henry Fund of the NAS, World Wildlife Fund, L.S.B.
-Leakey Foundation, Chicago Zoological Society, Lincoln Park Zoo Neotropic Fund, Center for Research on Endangered Species (CRES), Margot Marsh Biodiversity Foundation, Conservation International, the Graduate School of the University of Wisconsin-Madison, a Hilldale Professorship and a Vilas Research Professorship from the University of Wisconsin-Madison.
-I also thank Pablo Fernicola, Sonia Souza, and the Microsoft Corporation Employee Matching Gifts Program for their donations to the project, and Global Wildlife Conservation.
-This research has complied with all institutional IACUC guidelines and U.S. and Brazilian regulations.
+Leakey Foundation, Chicago Zoological Society, Lincoln Park Zoo Neotropic Fund, Center for Research on Endangered Species (CRES), Margot Marsh Biodiversity Foundation, Conservation International, the Primate Action Fund, the Muriqui Instituto de Biodiversidade (MIB), the Graduate School of the University of Wisconsin-Madison, a Hilldale Professorship and a Vilas Research Professorship from the University of Wisconsin-Madison.
+I also thank Pablo Fernicola, Sonia Souza, and the Microsoft Corporation Employee and Salesforce Matching Gifts Program for their donations to the project, and Global Wildlife Conservation and Re:Wild.